 - Remove any guns, knives, medications, or other things that may cause harm.

 - Listen, but don’t judge, argue, threaten, or yell.

-Certain risk factors have also been shown to influence the development of quiet BPD.
-These may include a history of:
+Certain risk factors have been shown to influence the development of BPD.
+These may include:

 - eating disorders

-It can be difficult acknowledging a need to talk to someone about your struggles, but you’ll likely find a sense of freedom and validation once you do so.
+It can be tough to acknowledge when it’s time to talk to someone about your struggles, but you’ll likely find a sense of freedom and validation once you do so.

 If a psychiatrist recommends it, certain mental health medications may help ease some of your symptoms.

 However, you shouldn’t rely on medications alone, as they don’t necessarily address the underlying causes of your BPD.
 Such medications often work best in conjunction with psychotherapy.

 Keeping up with your treatment plan is your best route to living well with BPD.